dovezp/ida.plugin.void/README.md

 Welcome to the Void Plugin repository for [IDA Pro](https://www.hex-rays.com/products/ida/)!
 If you're a reverse engineer, security analyst, or software enthusiast who often works with IDA Pro, you're about to discover a handy tool that simplifies the process of generating 'no operation' (NOP) sequences.

+### Repository Status Update
+Regarding the current status of the IDA Plugin Void repository.
+As you may have noticed, there have been no updates or developments since September 2020.
+It's noteworthy that while the plugin's most recent refactor for IDA 7.5 remains compatible with IDA 7.6 and 7.7, I must address an important consideration: no further updates have been undertaken to ensure future support due to the unavailability of licensing resources.
+In light of this prolonged inactivity, I have made the decision to archive the IDA Plugin Void repository.

 ### Highlights
 * Streamlined NOP Generation: Void Plugin provides a set of intuitive right-click actions that allow you to effortlessly create NOP'd areas in your disassembly view.

 * Enhanced Customization: By offering convenient right-click options for various objects, including instructions, data, functions, and more, the plugin puts the power of NOP generation at your fingertips.

-* Version Compatibility: Void Plugin is designed for IDA Pro versions [7.0](https://github.com/dove-zp/ida.plugin.void/tree/7.0) and [7.5](https://github.com/dove-zp/ida.plugin.void/tree/7.5), ensuring it caters to a wide range of users.
+* Version Compatibility: Void Plugin is designed for IDA Pro versions [7.0](https://github.com/dovezp/ida.plugin.void/tree/7.0) and [7.5](https://github.com/dovezp/ida.plugin.void/tree/7.5), ensuring it caters to a wide range of users.

 ### Feature Demo
 Witness the simplicity and efficiency of the Void Plugin in action: